 NO, and it was the most manipulated factor pushed towards me because the coach I signed up under knew I originally joined the Beachbody community to connect with other women.

-I signed up as a coach, initially thinking I would get to go on trips with other girls in my group for free, and it would be a good bonding experience, but I was SO wrong.
-You can’t go into ANY type of retreat or girls trip if you don’t sell, or I mean sign up, five girls each month consecutively to build your rank in the company on top of signing up coaches under different legs.
+I signed up as a coach, initially thinking I would get to go on trips with other girls in my group for free and that it would be a good bonding experience, but I was SO wrong.
+You can’t go into ANY retreat or girls’ trip if you don’t sell, or I mean sign up, five girls each month consecutively to build your rank in the company on top of signing up coaches under different legs.
 So if you just wanted to go and pay your way, you can’t; you don’t even get invited.

 My vision of joining a girl gang slowly fizzled, and reality hit.
-I got duped into thinking I was joining an actual kick-ass girl gang where you got to share common interests of working out and meeting IRL to go on girls trips..but I wasn’t able to even partake in such girls trips because I wasn’t signing up people per month consecutively and didn’t have the rank to qualify to go.
+I got duped into thinking I was joining an actual kick-ass girl gang where you got to share common interests of working out and meeting IRL to go on girls’ trips.
+But I couldn’t even partake in such girls’ trips because I wasn’t signing up people per month consecutively and didn’t have the rank to qualify to go.

-So not only do you have to make sure your current clients stay clients, you have to constantly focus on adding clients and coaches under you per month.
+So you have to make sure your current clients stay clients and constantly focus on adding clients and coaches under you per month.

 Here’s how the rankings work: